0

 Read more about backpacking training tips for beginners here.

-4. DO Go With a Beginner-Friendly Guided Backpacking Tour
+4. Go With a Friend or a Guided Backpacking Tour

-Backpacking is an investment.
-Both physically and financially.
-In fact, a huge reason why I had never backpacked before was because I didn’t have the necessary backpacking gear like the “big 3” (more on those below) and I didn’t want to spend hundreds of dollars (or more!) on gear I wasn’t 100% certain I’d love.
+In fact, a huge reason why I had never backpacked before was because I didn’t have the necessary backpacking gear, and I didn’t want to spend hundreds of dollars (or more!) on gear I wasn’t 100% certain I’d love.

 When choosing a backpacking company, make sure you pick guides who have plenty of experience backpacking in the area you are headed.